 The Transition ‘Recovery’ Curriculum

-Our Transition ‘Recovery’ Curriculum has 7 themes to support your child’s wellbeing as they return to the school building, classroom routines, engage in full day learning, and interact with the pupils and staff in their class.
+Our Transition ‘Recovery’ Curriculum used 7 themes to support your child’s wellbeing as they returned to the school building, classroom routines, engaged in full day learning, and interacted with the pupils and staff in their class.
 The themes of the Recovery Curriculum are:

 Swiss Cottage School, DRC developed our Virtual School offer in March 2020 during the 1st pandemic lockdown.
 Our experiences of supporting pupils with complex medical needs that experienced absences from school due to hospital admissions informed the Virtual School design.

 We worked with families to understand what worked well and what could work better to review the Virtual School from the Summer Term.
 This informed our planning for any classes that may experience the 2 week self-isolation period in the Autumn Term.

 A two week timetable for every class linked to the curriculum pathway, classroom vision for learning, and EHCP priorities.
 Resources were prepared in advance so that any positive case response has an immediate support for families to avoid loss of learning.
 All staff were trained on the home learning technology in April 2020 and this was renewed in September 2020.
 This allowed for continued learning as the school responded to 32 positive COVID-19 cases in our school community.

 The January 2021 lockdown informed a survey to all parents on their preference for onsite or virtual school provision.
 This also included a survey of staff on their preference of working onsite or within the virtual school.
 The school created hybrid class groups to support 118 parents seeking onsite provision and 142 parents seeking virtual school provision to shield with the COVID-19 variant.

 The school continues to use elements of the Virtual School model for individual pupils through our Multi-Agency coordinated intervention if long term absence is anticipated.